 At the end of the first year, each student submits a Program Statement to the Doctoral Program Director.
 The program statement tells what courses the student has taken or intends to take, how they fit together and where they lead.
 The statement should specify the student's inside specialty and outside field.
-Program Statement guidelines and deadline for submission (typically the first week of May) will be distributed to each student early in Spring quarter of the first year (see Appendix).
+Program Statement guidelines and deadline for submission (typically toward the end of spring term) will be distributed to each student early in Spring quarter of the first year (see Appendix for a general outline of the statement).
 Students will be asked to update their program statements for review at the end of their second year of study.